Cris Collinsworth

-Anthony Cris Collinsworth (born January 27, 1959) is an American sports broadcaster and former professional football player.
-Collinsworth was a wide receiver in the National Football League (NFL) for eight seasons (1981-1988), all with the Cincinnati Bengals.
-He played college football at the University of Florida, where he was recognized as an All-American.
-He is currently a television sportscaster for NBC, Showtime, and the NFL Network, and winner of 17 Sports Emmy Awards.
+Anthony Cris Collinsworth (born January 27, 1959) is an American former professional football player and sports broadcaster who was a wide receiver in the National Football League (NFL) for eight seasons (1981–1988) with the Cincinnati Bengals.
+He played college football for the Florida Gators, earning first-team All-American honors.
+He is a television sportscaster for NBC, Showtime, and the NFL Network, and winner of 17 Sports Emmy Awards.
 He is also the majority owner of Pro Football Focus.

 Early life

-Collinsworth was born in Dayton, Ohio, the son of Abraham Lincoln "Abe" Collinsworth (who was born on Abraham Lincoln's birthday) and Donetta Browning Collinsworth.
+Collinsworth was born in Dayton, Ohio, the son of Abraham Lincoln "Abe" Collinsworth and Donetta Browning Collinsworth.
 Abe, known as "Lincoln" in high school, was one of the top scorers in Kentucky high-school basketball history, and played for the Kentucky Wildcats "Fiddling Five" who won the 1958 national championship.
-Both of Cris's parents were educators; Donetta was a teacher, and Abe was a high-school teacher and coach who later became a principal and eventually the superintendent of schools for Brevard County.
+Both of his parents were educators; Donetta was a teacher, and Abe was a high-school teacher and coach who later became a principal and eventually the superintendent of schools for Brevard County.

 His family, including Cris and his younger brother Greg, moved from Ohio to Melbourne, Florida, in 1963, when Cris was four years old.
-They moved to nearby Titusville in 1972, where his brother and he attended Astronaut High School, while their father was the principal.
-Cris was successful in multiple sports for the Astronaut War Eagles, and during his senior year in 1976, he won the Florida High School Athletic Association (FHSAA) Class 3A 100-yard-dash state championship and was named a high-school All-American quarterback.
+They moved to nearby Titusville in 1972, where he and his brother attended Astronaut High School, while their father was the principal.
+He was successful in multiple sports for the Astronaut War Eagles, and during his junior year in 1976, he won the Florida High School Athletic Association (FHSAA) Class 3A 100-yard-dash state championship and was named a high-school All-American quarterback.